 Both teams won the PAC title in the same year in 2002 and 2006, with the latter considered Thakar’s finest year of coaching as both teams won the league crowns as underdogs and qualified for the postseason in the ECAC Division III South Championships.

 Thakar took the reins of the Westminster women’s program on an interim basis in 2002, then was named permanent head coach prior to the 2003 season.
 During the past 12 seasons, the Titan women are a combined 169-85-27 (.649) with five PAC championships and four-straight NCAA tournament appearances from 2002-05.

 Prior to coaching at Westminster, Thakar was the head men’s coach at his alma mater, Slippery Rock University, from 1993-96, after graduating from SRU in 1991 and later earning a master’s degree from the school.
 As a player at Slippery Rock, Thakar was a four-year starter who earned all-PSAC honors.

 |2006||12-7-2||PAC Champions / ECAC Divsion III South Tournament|

 |2002||16-4-2||PAC Champion / NCAA Division III Tournament|

-Joseph Karmazin is entering his second season as the assistant coach for the men's soccer team in 2014.
+Joseph Karmazin is entering his third season as the assistant coach for the men's soccer team in 2015.